arxskycom/ssi-verification/README.md

 1. The journalist sends this object to the Times.
 1. The Times signs this object with their private key.

-The final signed object can be used to verify that the Times trusts the journalist.
+The final signed object can be used to verify a relationship between the Times and the journalist.

-## Using the Repo
+# Using this Repo

-### Environment Setup
+## Environment Setup

 1. Install python virtuelenv of choice (only first time):

 ```
-pip install virtualenv
+pip3 install virtualenv
-virtuelenv -p python3 venv
+virtualenv -p python3 venv
-source venv/bin/activate && pip install -r requirements.txt
+source venv/bin/activate && pip3 install -r requirements.txt
 ```

 2. Initialize the virtual environment (everytime you visit this project):